lnginyard/lnginyard/README.md

-### The name is Lorenzo...But people call me Zo!
+### The name is Lorenzo...Or you may call me Zo!

-#### I'm an ~~Accountant~~ / ~~Artist~~ / ~~Cloud Architect~~ / ~~DevOps Engineer~~...lol Ummm...let's just say that I'm all of those things and more!
+#### I'm a Accounting Specialist who've recently broken into tech after studying at SNHU, under there Software Engineering immersive.
+I code with programming languages JAvaScript, Python, HTML5, & CSS.
+I'm able to use libraries & frameworks such as React Native, Django Materialize and wwork with databasis like MySQL and PostgreSQL.
+I'm also able to design architectural systems that will house mainframe and cloud computing systems such as AWS, IBMz/Os and Zowe VS Code extension where I submit jobs containing a huge amounts of data using one of the first programming languaages COBOLUmmm...let's just say that I'm all of those things and more!
 But Simply put; I'm a  multi-fauceted, skilled &, talented professional with an extensive background in finance & accounting who has recently broke into technology as a Software Developer; with skills ranging from computer programming, application development, cloud computing, system administrator and even operating mainframe systems such as IBMz👨🏾‍💻.
 I was born, raised and still reside in Washington, D.C., The Nation's Capital🏛🇺🇸❗

 *******